29 Mar, 2024

 • Two years from the last payment of disability benefits, whichever is later

-Missing this deadline can permanently bar recovery.
+Missing this deadline can permanently bar you from recovering benefits.
 Speaking with an experienced workers’ compensation attorney early can protect your rights.

 Who Is Eligible for Workers’ Compensation Death Benefits?